 To be eligible, the following criteria must be met:

-- The applicant must have been must have been registered as a graduate student in the semester/term preceding the conference (e.g. for the 2022 Annual Conference, the semester/term ending by September 2022);
+• The applicant must have been registered as a graduate student in the semester/term preceding the conference (e.g., for the 2023 Annual Conference, the semester/term ending by September 2023);

 Evaluation of papers